First MacDonald ministry: Social policy

-The restrictions imposed by the previous government on spending by the Poplar Board of Guardians were removed, while the National Health Insurance (Cost of Medical Benefit) Bill revised the capitation fee paid to doctors.
+The restrictions imposed by the previous government on spending by the Poplar Board of Guardians(which had pursued a policy of providing outdoor relief on a scale higher than that authorised by ministers) were removed, while the National Health Insurance (Cost of Medical Benefit) Bill revised the capitation fee paid to doctors.
 Restrictions introduced by the previous Coalition government on state grants to the principal public health grant earning services (including maternity and child welfare, tuberculosis, and venereal disease) were removed.
 This was followed by a circular issued to local authorities to this effect and enabling them "to carry out more effectively their public health powers under the law."
-Child welfare and maternity services were extended, while ex-service patients who had been treated as "pauper lunatics" under former Governments were removed from being treated in that way.
-As a result of this change, they were now paid for out of public funds.
+Child welfare and maternity services were extended.
+In June 1924, a Circular was issued to all Maternity and Child Welfare Authorities, drawing attention (as noted by one study) "to the maternal mortality and disability associated with child-bearing and to various suggestions for reducing the risk involved, and urging each Authority to consider the matter with a view to taking such steps as might be necessary to provide an efficient Maternity Service in its area."